Repo-Testing-Demo/cookie_coding/README.md

 # Most Active Cookie Finder

-## Project Overview
+## Coding Overview

-This project consists of a Python script, `cookie_finder.py`, which processes a cookie log file in CSV format and returns the most active cookie for a specified date.
+This Repo consists of a Python script, `cookie_finder.py`, which processes a cookie log file in CSV format and returns the most active cookie for a specified date.
 The script is designed to be run from the command line, taking two parameters: the path to the CSV file (`-f`) and the date for which the most active cookie is sought (`-d`).

 ## Requirements